Vyral/monique-walker/_posts/2019-07-16-why-homebuyers-work-with-our-team.md

 {% include youtube.html %}

-I’ve been selling real estate for 16 years and we’re so grateful for all of our clients who keep coming back to us time and time again.&nbsp;
+I’ve been selling real estate for 16 years and my team and I are so grateful for all of our clients who keep coming back to us time and time again.&nbsp;

 **I’ve designed our amazing team so that you are always waited on, but you’re never waiting on us.**&nbsp;